Information from Grassroots Community Solar Projects You Can Plug-in To

 Off-grid users, meanwhile, have to store on-site the power they generate during ‘good times’ and use that store as a bank to power themselves overnight and winter.
 The problems with batteries are: (1) they represent an extremely toxic technology (in manufacture and disposal); (2) batteries need to retain a certain percentage (maybe 10%) of their charge to remain effective so the full stated capacity is not available; (3) batteries have a power rating that reflects how heavily they can be used to drive appliances.
 Low capacity high power rating will run all appliances for a short while and high capacity low power rating will run a few appliances for a long time.
 The best choice will be the high capacity, high power rating battery, but these limitations mean batteries are less than 100% efficient at turning the power generated by the PV panels into available power.
 Fortunately, battery technology is a rapidly advancing field so lower toxic, high capacity high power rating batteries are becoming more available.
 However, the above limitations, mean that the generation requirement will always be somewhat higher than the KWH requirement for powering appliances.
 However, off-grid users are clearly independent of any utility outages.

 Not everyone owns a roof or enjoys land orientation that is amenable to PV cells.
 Renters are also particularly vulnerable since it would have to be the landlord who elects a solar array.
 To combat these limitations, Oregon is developing rules to allow some for or community solar: a system whereby renters or homeowners can collaborate to own solar panels distant from their homes that pump electricity into the grid for which the distant homeowner earns credit.
 Whether we generate and use our own solar power, or pump into the grid solar power to replace what we use, society as a whole benefits from the greening of the grid.
-Solarize Rogue and Sustainable Northwest gave a presentation at the March 26th SOCAN General Meeting on their plan to help the Rogue Valley enhance its solar capacity.
-This program is available here in pdf format:2019-0326 Solarize Rogue – Medford Town Hall.
+Solarize Rogue and Sustainable Northwest gave a presentation on March 26, 2019 at the SOCAN General Meeting on their plan to help the Rogue Valley enhance its solar capacity.
+This program is available here in pdf format: 2019-0326 Solarize Rogue – Medford Town Hall.